-Table of Contents Definitions of child protection and safeguarding and types and signs of abuse 10 All staff should: 15 What staff should do if a child is seen as at risk of radicalisation.......
-18 What staff should do if they have concerns that children are at risk from or involved with serious How should staff respond to an incident of nude and semi-nude images being shared by pupils ..
+Table of Contents Definitions of child protection and safeguarding and types and signs of abuse ......
+10 All staff should: 15 What staff should do if they have concerns that children are at risk from or involved with serious How should staff respond to an incident of nude and semi-nude images being shared by pupils ..
 19 What staff should do if a child needs a social worker (Children in Need and Child Protection Plans) ARRANGEMENTS FOR DEALING WITH CHILD-ON-CHILD ALLEGATIONS (INCLUDING CHILD-ON-CHILD SEXUAL VIOLENCE AND HARASSMENT)......24 DEALING WITH SAFEGUARDING CONCERNS OR ALLEGATIONS MADE ABOUT STAFF (INCLUDING Procedure for managing concerns and allegations about supply teachers and contractors............
-31 DEALING WITH SAFEGUARDING CONCERNS AND ALLEGATIONS ABOUT ORGANISATIONS OR ARRANGEMENTS FOR DEALING WITH LOW LEVEL CONCERNS OR ALLEGATIONS (I.E. THAT DO NOT MEET THE HARMS THRESHOLD) ABOUT TEACHERS AND OTHER STAFF (INCLUDING THE HEAD, SAFER RECRUITMENT 34
+31 DEALING WITH SAFEGUARDING CONCERNS AND ALLEGATIONS ABOUT ORGANISATIONS OR ARRANGEMENTS FOR DEALING WITH LOW LEVEL CONCERNS OR ALLEGATIONS (I.E. THAT DO NOT MEET THE HARMS THRESHOLD) ABOUT TEACHERS AND OTHER STAFF (INCLUDING THE HEAD,

+SAFER RECRUITMENT 34